objektwerks/plotly/README.md

 >The sbt ```libraryDependencies``` line ```("org.plotly-scala" %%% "plotly-render" % "0.8.5").cross(CrossVersion.for3Use2_13)``` allows for
 >**plotly-scala** to be used in a Scala 3 project.

->Yet additional Scala 3 dependencies **cannot** be added without incurring sbt versioning errors.
-Purportedly, this solution [Classpath Level](https://docs.scala-lang.org/scala3/guides/migration/compatibility-classpath.html) might resolve the issue.
+>Yet additional Scala 3 dependencies ***cannot*** be added without incurring sbt versioning errors.
+Purportedly, this article [Classpath Level](https://docs.scala-lang.org/scala3/guides/migration/compatibility-classpath.html) provides a solution.

 >In other words, to use Scala 2 dependencies in a Scala 3 project likely ***requires*** building 2 or more modules with one or more
 >```dependsOn(...)```.